galiacheng/oracle-forms-reports-weblogic-on-azure/README.md

   sudo systemctl daemon-reload
   sudo systemctl start wls_nodemanager
   ```

-- Apply step 1-8 to mspVM2.
+For initial setup, apply step 1-8 to mspVM2.
+For new replicas, apply step 1-8 to your new machines.

 ### Create and start Reports components
 Now, you have node manager running on adminVM, mspVM1, mspVM2, and admin server up in adminVM.